ErpNetDocs/tech/advanced/scripting/domain-model/entity-operations.md

 ### Creating multiple entities in a loop

-You can create multiple entities by using a loop and setting their properties individually.
+You can create multiple entities by using a loop and setting their attributes individually.
 This approach is useful when you need to generate a series of related records, such as sales order lines or batch entries.

 ```js